darkf/possumv2/README.md

 Unfortunately, possum is at a very early stage in development, so expect bugs and things downright not working!
 (In other words, don't trust your life with it.)

 Usage:

-- Compile (`fsc.exe types.fs possum.fsi lib/stream.fs lib/text.fs possum.fs parser.fs main.fs -o possum.exe`), although a solution file for Visual Studio 2010 is included.
+- Compile with `fsc.exe types.fs possum.fsi lib/stream.fs lib/text.fs possum.fs parser.fs main.fs -o possum.exe` (although a solution file for Visual Studio 2010 is included.)

-- Run: `possum.exe examples/hi.ps`
+- Run `possum.exe examples/hi.ps`
   or without arguments to enter REPL mode